 In case of a chief corporate governance officer who concurrently holds a different position in the company, it shall be ensured the officer is effectively performing the duties required in the capacity of both the chief corporate governance officer and the concurrent position, and there shall be no conflicts of interest or violations of the internal control system.

-A chief corporate governance officer shall be a qualified, practice-eligible lawyer or accountant or have been in a managerial position for at least three years in a securities, financial, or futures related institution or a public company in handling legal affairs, financial affairs, stock affairs, or corporate governance affairs as specified in Article 21.
+A chief corporate governance officer shall be a qualified, practice-eligible lawyer or accountant or have been in a managerial position for at least three years in a securities, financial, or futures related institution or a public company handling legal affairs, compliance, internal audit, financial affairs, stock affairs, or corporate governance affairs as specified in Article 21.

 A TWSE listed company shall arrange continuing professional education (CPE) for its chief corporate governance officer.